martenframework/marten/docs/docs/models/reference/fields.md

 The default value is `nil`, which means that no reverse relation is defined on the targetted model by default.

+#### `on_delete`

+The `on_delete` argument allows to specify the deletion strategy to adopt when a related record (one that is targeted by the `many_to_one` field) is deleted.
+The following strategies can be specified (as symbols):

+* `:do_nothing`: is the default strategy.
+With this strategy, Marten won't do anything to ensure that records referencing the record being deleted are deleted or updated.
+If the database enforces referential integrity (which will be the case for foreign key fields), this means that deleting a record could result in database errors
+* `:cascade`: this strategy can be used to perform cascade deletions.
+When deleting a record, Marten will try to first destroy the other records that reference the object being deleted
+* `:protect`: this strategy allows to explicitly prevent the deletion of records if they are referenced by other records.
+This means that attempting to delete a "protected" record will result in a `Marten::DB::Errors::ProtectedRecord` error
+* `:set_null`: this strategy will set the reference column to `null` when the related is deleted

 ### `one_to_one`

 A `one_to_one` field allows to define a one-to-one relationship.
 This special field type requires the use of a special `to` argument in order to specify the model class to which the current model is related.